Chocolate Raspberry Cupcakes

 This can be caused by a few things.
 The most common is that either the ingredients weren’t all at room temperature, you over-mixed the batter after adding the flour, or your leavening agents are expired.

 Over-mixed batter can also create dense, chewy baked goods.
-Make sure that you mix the batter until it’s just combined once you’ve added in the flour.
+Make sure that you mix the batter until it’s just combined once you’ve added the flour.

 Expired baking soda is a sneaky one.
 Check the dates on your baking soda box.
 It can start to lose its leavening power after it’s been open for 6 months.